AdobeDocs/audience-manager.en/help/using/c-api/dcs-intro/dcs-api-reference/dcs-key-format.md

 snippet: y
 ---

-# Formatting Key-Value Pairs in DCS Calls{#formatting-key-value-pairs-in-dcs-calls}
+# Formatting Key-Value Pairs in [!UICONTROL DCS] Calls {#formatting-key-value-pairs-in-dcs-calls}

-When making a call, the DCS accepts key-value data in standard or serialized format.
+When making a call, the [!UICONTROL DCS] accepts key-value data in standard or serialized format.
 Review this section for information about how to format standard and serialized key-value data.

 ## Standard and Serialized Key-Value Pairs {#section_ED54A051F8CD43798C50CAFA438D6B51}